souperstition/portfolio/README.md

 [DEMO](https://itsdani.me/)

 ## RECENT REVISIONS
+- 06/28/22: Add markdown formatting and code syntax highlighting for project pages
 - 06/27/22: Added a description page for each project
 - 06/08/22: Added page transitions, fixed background attachment on mobile devices, solved layout shifts caused by React Router, and added horizontal scrolling to category list on small screens